Updated January 11, 2023

 |||

 The Rockies has significant winter-time demand, but there is a pronounced overflow of supply in the other seasons.
 There are multiple directions for surplus gas to exit the Rockies.
 South - Gas headed south competes with growing "associated" gas (produced by oil wells) from in the Permian.
 A bottleneck exists when looking at the south/southwest corridor, where the Kern River pipeline usually runs near or at capacity.
-Both El Paso and Transwestern take gas to the Arizona and California market, but these two are often constrained, full of competing Permian supply.
+Both El Paso and Transwestern take gas to the Arizona and California markets, but these two are often constrained, full of competing Permian supply.
 West - The Ruby and Northwest pipeline transport gas from the Opal hub to the Pacific Northwest (PacNW).
 Demand in the PacNW, including California, has been shrinking and has little prospects for demand growth.
 Further, the region receives Canadian gas that competes with the Rockies supply.
 Kern River is typically lumped in with the West market, but it delivers gas into southern California near the terminus of El Paso and Transwestern.
 However, the Kern pipeline sources gas from Opal at the same hub Northwest pipeline, so it is probably better classified as "westbound."
-North - Gas flows headed north on Bison or WBI eventually end up on the Northern Border pipeline near the Bakken oil play (North Dakota).
-Northbound supply from the Rockies has been minimal for many years as supply competes with Canadian and Bakken gas for space on Northern Border.
 East - Eastbound capacity headed out of the Rockies is about 4.5 Bcf/d among CIG, REX, Southern Star, Trailblazer, Cheyenne Plains, and Tallgrass Interstate Pipelines.
 These pipelines typically serve Midwest demand via other Mid-Continent interconnects.
 REX reaches the furthest east, able to deliver gas as far as eastern Ohio.
 Gas flows on this eastern corridor are very seasonal.
 For example, eastbound flows on REX, measured by rates from Colorado to Nebraska, can vary between 1.75 Bcf/d in the spring or early summer but close to zero in the winter as gas stays home in the Rockies for local demand or reaches a more premium Opal and West market.
 The decline in production over the past few years has left the Rockies with ample takeaway capacity.
-This has tamed basis price volatility and more closely tied the Rockies to the downstream and competiting markets.
+This has tamed basis price volatility and more closely tied the Rockies to the downstream and competing markets.

 |